Best Beaches in Mauritius (2026 Guide + Map)

 St Felix Beach — wild southern beauty

-Best Snorkeling Beaches in Mauritius
+Best Snorkelling Beaches in Mauritius

-For snorkeling in Mauritius, the best locations include Blue Bay Marine Park for its exceptional coral ecosystems, Trou aux Biches for easy access reefs, Pointe d’Esny for clear lagoon conditions, and selected reef areas in Flic en Flac.
+For snorkelling in Mauritius, the best locations include Blue Bay Marine Park for its exceptional coral ecosystems, Trou aux Biches for easy access reefs, Pointe d’Esny for clear lagoon conditions, and selected reef areas in Flic en Flac.
 These locations cater to different levels of experience, from beginners to more advanced snorkelers.
 Travellers interested in underwater exploration should prioritize calm weather conditions and morning sessions for the best visibility.

 Top spots: